Jvanl2000/AP-Computer-Science-A/Section 1.1/Notes.md

 ```

 ### `args`
-- Omitting the 2nd letter from the argument `args` from the **`main` method** has no effect on this code because this code does not reference that variable.
-If this code where to reference that varable all other copys of the variable name would have to be changed.
+- Omitting the 2nd letter from the argument `args` in the **`main` method** does not affect this code because this code does not reference that variable.
+If this code were to reference that variable, all other copies of the variable name would have to be refactored.

-## 1.1.4 — What happens if you put double quotes on seperate lines
+## 1.1.4 — What happens if you put double quotes on separate lines
-- When running this example code you will recieve the following exception
+- When running this example code, you will receive the following exception
 - Code
 ```java
 System.out.println("Hello,